Pink Dolphin Watching in Hong Kong - Photo 1, Pink Dolphin Watching in Hong Kong

 Dolphin Watching Details

-At the designated time, we'll pick you up from the meeting point you select to make our way towards Tung Chung.
-Here, we'll hop on a boat and set sail in search of the famous pink dolphins that live in the bay of Hong Kong.
-We will sail along the area of North Lantau, where the South China Sea meets the Pearl River, creating the perfect condition for these pinkies to find food.
-Over 2 hours, we’ll provide information about the dolphins’ lives and the threats they face.
-This experience is intended to contribute to protecting their population numbers and natural habitat.
-Finally, we'll return to our initial meeting point after a total of 3 to 4 hours.
+At the designated time, we'll pick you up from your selected meeting point to head to Tung Chung.
+From there, we'll board a boat to search for the famous pink dolphins in the bay of Hong Kong.
+Experience the unique area where the South China Sea meets the Pearl River, providing ideal conditions for these pinkies to find food.
+The 2-hour sailing will include commentary on the dolphins' lives and the challenges they face from urban development and pollution.
+This experience will not only allow for close dolphin observation but also support the protection of their population and natural habitat.

 Meeting Point